5-Methyl-2-((2-nitrophenyl)amino)-3-thiophenecarbonitrile: Polymorphism

 When this ability to form multiple crystalline versions of different colours was reviewed in 2010, it was described as "extraordinary", particularly because many alternatives can crystallise simultaneously from a single solvent.
 As the thermodynamic properties of the various versions have been established, ROY has become an important test of computational models.
 By 2020, ROY held the record for having the largest number of well-characterised polymorphs, with its nearest competitors being aripiprazole and galunisertib.
 The various crystal forms display alternative conformers, a type of stereoisomerism where rotation at single bonds leads to a distinct three-dimensional configuration in the solid.
 The molecule is piezochromic, with yellow and pale orange crystalline forms which transform reversibly to red at high pressure.

-In 2022, it was suggested that all the ROY polymorphs which are stable at ambient pressure have already been found and characterised.
-This work also calculated that additional polymorphs might be discovered using high pressures of about 10 GPa.
+In 2022, it was suggested that all the ROY polymorphs (i.e. the 13 then known) which are stable at ambient pressure had already been found and characterised.
+This work also calculated that additional polymorphs might be discovered using high pressures of about 10GPa.
+However, in 2025, a 14th polymorph was described and designated O22.
+It had been produced using high-throughput Encapsulated Nanodroplet Crystallization.